Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- If you don’t set achievable goals, it will impede the progress.
+- If you don’t set achievable goals, it will slow progress.

-- Building strong networks can result in the creation of new opportunities for work and further advancements.
+- The development of strong networks can open doors to new job opportunities and advancements.

-- Negativity is not acceptable in any work environment.
+- Negativity should not be a part of any work environment.

-- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.
+- Reduce stress by implementing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals